 Functionality

 Think about where paperbacks are most useful.
 They are lighter and fit in bags more easily.
 Readers generally prefer paperbacks when flying or taking public transportation because of this portability.
-Hardcover books are meant to live on bookshelves and stay at one location.
+Hardcover books are meant to live on bookshelves and stay in one location.
 They are meant to be looked at as much as they are read.

 Appeal